-- Can impair the perpetrator's judgement so he/she disregards indications that a person doesn't want to engage in sexual activity
+- Can impair the perpetrator's judgment so he/she disregards indications that a person doesn't want to engage in sexual activity

-- Can impair a victim's judgement so he/she is less likely to take heed of risk cues
+- Can impair a victim's judgment so he/she is less likely to take heed of risk cues

 - Can increase the expectancies of what will happen when we drink